vZome/vzome/docs/index.md

 ## [vZome Online Web Applications](./online.html)

-vZome code has been ported to run in the browser, and there are several web applications you can explore.
+vZome code has been ported to run in the browser, and there are a number of web applications you can explore.

 ## [Sharing vZome Designs](./sharing.html)